bitsofcotton/NAND/README.md

 * * * every operator call they change class variables, we call this first / last on all of the destructive functions in type.
 * * call, return
 * * * every operator call they doesn't change class variables, we call this first / last on all of the non destructive functions in type.
-* * only variable/def/ctor/dtor/friend/enter/leave/operator can be defined in type block. only operator we can specify return type others auto generated with this or void, we can specify leaf explicitly in another case.
+* * only friend function and operator in the type we can specify return type, otherwise, returns leaf.
 * * needs super function explicit to call super functions, not to be auto called.
-* * this and leaf (end of leaf of the object) and super object references.
 * special types and variables and flows.
 * * Int\[0\] : void, Object root, no inheritation.
 * * Int\[\_\_pointer_bits\_\_\] inherites Int\[0\]. : only integer class, bool for nonzero.